MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_07_explore_sentinel.md

 1. From the SC900-Sentinel-RG page, select **Access control (IAM)** from the left navigation panel.

 1. From the Access control page, select **View my access**.
-For the Azure subscription provided to you by the Authorized Lab Hoster, a custom role has been defined that will give you access to manage all necessary resources, as shown in the description.
+For the Azure subscription provided to you by the Authorized Lab Hoster, a role has been defined that will give you access to manage all necessary resources, as shown in the description.
 It is important, however, to understand the available Sentinel specific roles.
 Close the assignments window by selecting the **X** on the top-right corner of the window.

-    1. From the Access control page, select **+Add**, then select **Add role assignment**.
+    1. From the Access control page, select the **Roles** tab on the top of the page/

-    1. The Add role assignment window opens.
-In the search box, enter **Microsoft Sentinel** to view the 5 built-in roles associated with Microsoft Sentinel.
+    1. In the search box, enter **Microsoft Sentinel** to view the built-in roles associated with Microsoft Sentinel.
     1. From any of the roles listed, select **view** to the view the details of that role.
 As a best practice you should assign the least privilege required for the role.
     1. Close the window by select the **X** on the top-right corner of the window.

 1. From the access control page, close the window by select the **X** on the top-right corner of the window.

 ### Task 3

-In this task you will walk through the process of connecting Microsoft Sentinel to your data source to begin to collect data.
+The purpose of this task is to walk you through the steps involved in setting up a data connector to your instance of Microsoft Sentinel.
+NOTE: You may not see a connected status for the connector given that Azure lab subscriptions may experience greater than normal delays in connecting to a data source.

 1. In the search box, in the blue bar on the top of the page next to where it says Microsoft Azure, enter **Microsoft Sentinel** then select **Microsoft Sentinel** from the search results.